Marlins vs. Royals Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Luis Arraez, Vinnie Pasquantino and others in the Miami Marlins-Kansas City Royals matchup at LoanDepot park on Tuesday at 6:40 PM ET.
+Bookmakers have listed player props for Luis Arraez, Vinnie Pasquantino and others when the Miami Marlins host the Kansas City Royals at LoanDepot park on Wednesday at 6:10 PM ET.

 Bet on this matchup or its props with DraftKings!